 An additional 12 angle and vertical, reverse circulation drill holes were completed in Phase III drilling in November and December 2013, which totalled 2,944 m (9,715 feet).
 For assays and geologic interpretations please refer to the Company's press release dated February 19, 2014.

-Subsequent to the positive drill results, the Company staked additional claims making the number of total claims to be 545.
+Subsequent to the positive drill results, the Company staked additional claims making the number of total claims to be 574.
+Geologic mapping, geochemical sampling, and permitting activities for additional drilling are in progress.